SS-343/SS-343/README.md

 - 👋 Hello, I’m @grantstevens44.
-I`m a Freshman enrolled in Information Science at the University of South Florida.
+I`m a Junior enrolled in Cybersecurity at the University of South Florida.
 - 👀 I’m interested in all things cyber security.
-IOT devices, Bluetooth, RFID, and physical penetration testing.
+Web exploitation, Malware analysis, IOT devices, Bluetooth, RFID, and physical penetration testing to name a few!
-- 🌱 I’m currently learning Web hacking and systems exploitation via a cyber security club at my school.
 - 💞️ I’m looking to collaborate on ...(Anything, Inquire below!)
-- 📫 How to reach me:
+- 📫 How to reach me -> Email:grant.stevens72@aol.com
-Email:grant.stevens72@aol.com

 <!---